ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

-An important advantage of the combination of `assertpy` assertions and :py:class:`~ska_tango_testing.integration.TangoEventTracer` is possibility to provide very detailed, evocative and context-rich error messages in case of failure.
+An important advantage of the combination of `assertpy` assertions and :py:class:`~ska_tango_testing.integration.TangoEventTracer` is the possibility to provide very detailed, evocative and context-rich error messages in case of failure.

-As we already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, its meaning and the expected behavior on an high level.
-Our custom assertions instead permits to create very detailed error messages, that will include all the detail of the passed parameters and the state of the tracer.
+As we have already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, its meaning and the expected behavior on an high level.
+Our custom assertions instead permit creating very detailed error messages, that will include all the detail of the passed parameters and the state of the tracer.

 Let's see a real example of a failed assertion taken from